hackclub/hackclub/workshops/read_the_internet/README.md

 [Live Result](https://Read-The-Internet.savagecoder77.repl.run)

 ## Prerequisites
-You should have a basic understanding of **HTML** and **Python** or how to use variables and objects.
+You should have a basic understanding of **HTML** and **Python** and how to use variables and objects.

-## Let's do some setup
+## Setup
 ![Lets start gif](https://cloud-p23nck0rj.vercel.app/1lets-start.gif)
-We will be using [repl.it](https://repl.it) an online code editor.
-This allows you to write and use this code from any computer!
+We will be using [repl.it](https://repl.it), an online code editor that allows you to write and run code from any computer!

 We will start by creating a Python 3 repl (You can easily create one by clicking this link https://repl.it/languages/python3).